 The money does not have to be spent each fortnight (year).
 However, funds must be spent by 31st March each year.
 Any "carry over" balance will reduce your entitlement for the following FBT year.
 If you leave your employment, the money is returned.

 The Card can be used in Australia and overseas at any restaurant, cafe, pub, club, bistro etc. Wherever Visa is accepted.You will need to use your PIN (issued with the Card).
 Press credit.

-To apply for the Advantage Dining Card, please download the Application Form.
+To apply for the Meal and Entertainment Card, please download the Application Form.
 The card will be delivered to your contact (home) address within 5 business days of processing by Advantage.

 Due to a cap being introduced from 1 April 2016, all funds on the meal card should be spent by 31 March each year.